Uncommitted football players face slight delay in recruitment process

 “It is kind of tough,” said Yeoman, 17, of Atlantic City.
 “You can’t go on the campuses and see what they are like and take that atmosphere in.
 You can’t get the face time in with the coaches.“

-Smith has received 12 offers so far, including Army, Georgetown, Dartmouth, Yale and Lehigh.
+Smith has received 12 offers, including Army, Georgetown, Dartmouth, Yale and Lehigh.

 But a delay in incoming offers aren’t his main concern.